-MLT 280 Special Practice Lab 0 3 0
+MLT 280 Special Practice Lab 0 3 0 Prerequisites: Enrollment in the Medical

 This course provides additional medical laboratory experience.
 Emphasis is placed on laboratory skills and techniques.
 Upon completion, students should be able to demonstrate proficiency in laboratory skills and techniques.